The QCD mass gap and quark deconfinement scales as mass bounds in strong gravity: Introduction

 From a `true' gravitational perspective, the conditions under which upper and/or lower mass bounds exist for different physical systems is of fundamental importance in theoretical general relativity and relativistic astrophysics.
 A classic result by Buchdahl \cite{Buch} states that, for stable, compact, charge-neutral objects of mass $M$ and radius $R$, the condition \be \frac{2GM}{c^2R}\leq \frac{8}{9} \, , \ee must be satisfied.
-If the bound (\ref{Buchdahl}) is violated, collapse to a black hole becomes inevitable, leading to a maximum mass for stellar structures of around $3.2 \rm M_{\odot}$ \cite{Rho1}.
-This condition has been extended to include the effects of a nonzero cosmological constant ($\Lambda \neq 0$) \cite{g1}, the electric charge of the sphere \cite{g2}, and of an anisotropic interior pressure distribution \cite{g3}.
+If the bound (\ref{Buchdahl}) is violated, collapse to a black hole becomes inevitable.
+In \cite{Rho1} the general relativistic maximum mass of a stable compact astrophysical stellar type object was found to be of the order of $3.2 \rm M_{\odot}$.
+This result was obtained with the use of the principle of causality, requiring that in the dense matter nuclear matter the speed of sound cannot exceed the speed of light, and of Le Chatelier's principle.
+The Buchdahl limit (\ref{Buchdahl}) has been extended to include the effects of a nonzero cosmological constant ($\Lambda \neq 0$) \cite{g1}, of the electric charge of the sphere \cite{g2}, and of an anisotropic interior pressure distribution \cite{g3}.
 Sharp bounds on the mass/radius ratio for neutral and charged compact objects, with both isotropic and anisotropic pressure distributions, in the presence of $\Lambda \neq 0$, were also obtained in \cite{g4,g5,g6,g7,g8}.